- Academic Appeal Policy

 Students receiving an incomplete will have until the start of the following quarter course(s) to submit all work required to complete the course(s).
 Deadlines for missing work will be outlined by the Campus Dean/Director of Nursing or designee, in conjunction with the faculty member who will be working with the student to resolve the student’s incomplete coursework.
 If the student fails to complete the incomplete coursework within the established time-line, the “I” will be changed to an “F”.
 Failure of a course will result in the student needing to repeat the course; in addition, the student may be placed on academic probation, or may be academically dismissed.

 Students receiving an incomplete may not progress in the program until they have successfully completed the course(s) by earning a “C” or better.
 Students successfully completing incomplete coursework prior to the end of the allotted quarter timeline must wait until the start of the next quarter to progress in the program.

 Students must repeat and pass any courses in which they receive a failing grade or from which they have withdrawn or dropped.
 Students are only permitted to withdraw/drop from the same courses once.
 Students who need to repeat a course must complete an academic advising session to review scheduling options and registration.
+Student may be required to repeat in a on ground modality section, if the option is available.
 Students who need to repeat a course that is no longer offered due to a revised curriculum may have a blended curriculum, which may consist of a revised progression plan.
 Students cannot repeat a course(s) they have previously passed to simply improve their cumulative grade point average (CGPA).